keptn/lifecycle-toolkit/docs/content/docs/tasks/restart-application-deployment/_index.md

     - pre-deployment-check
 ```

-After those changes have been made, you'll notice a new revision of the `podtato-head` `KeptnAppVersion`:
+After those changes have been made, you will notice a new revision of the `podtato-head` `KeptnAppVersion`:

 ```shell
 $ kubectl get keptnappversions.lifecycle.keptn.sh -n restartable-apps